godatadriven/godatadriven-blog/content/about-big-data.md

     </tr>
   </tbody>
 </table>
 <small>Time is wall clock time.
 Data was generated using [this code](static/images/about-big-data/generate-data.html).
-Spark was configured to run 12 executors with 2 cores each, using a maximum of 8GB heap per executor.</small>
+Spark was configured to run 12 workers with 2 cores each, using a maximum of 8GB heap per worker.</small>

 These results mean that complex data analysis jobs against 600 million records are likely to run in minutes, not hours.
 When volumes grow or complexity grows, it is possible to run the same code on a cluster of computers with the ability to dynamically expand capacity.
 This can allow for a lot of flexibility.